Mindbody and ClassPass 2022 Mid-Year Wellness Trends Report

 For EXOS, providing an integrated approach to help clients achieve their goals is nothing new.
 “This has been core to EXOS since 1999.
 In fact, it was a founding promise we made to break down walls between practitioners and various domains to support the whole human toward the achievement of their meaningful goals,” says Senior VP/Head of Performance Innovation Emily Carlson-Phillips.

-The EXOS leadership team recognizes a shift happening in the industry.
+The EXOS leadership team recognises a shift happening in the industry.
 “A holistic approach to wellness is being adopted by many of the players in the market today, often starting in one domain of service and slowly expanding to the next.
 Companies want to drive long-term engagement and impact, the challenge being that new services and offerings don’t simply pile on each other with more to do for the member.
 They must be thoughtfully integrated and considerate of the member’s experience,” Carlson-Phillips says.
 “The services, plans, and coaching should complement, not compete, with each other—all working together to move the member more efficiently toward the outcomes they’re striving for.”

 Carlson-Phillips' advice for brands looking to expand their offerings in the future?
 “The studios that will win will help individuals make sense of the broader array of the types of modalities that we know are critical to long-term success,” she shares.
 “When expanding offerings, we need to connect back to a central methodology that’s delivered by experts who are steeped in and evolving that methodology.
 If this isn’t the case, the member is presented with further randomness and a high potential for confusion.”